 MatchPoints 2026: Parallel Sessions

-MatchPoints 2026 focuses on resilience in a challenged Europe and through a number of paralel session we delve further into the multifaceted challenges and opportunities associated with securing a safe, sustainable future for humans.
-Discussions will cover a broad spectrum of topics, including health, energy, biodiversity, food and more to explore how these are interconnected and not least how solutions to these challenges may also be interconnected.
+MatchPoints 2026 focuses on resilience in a challenged Europe and through a number of parallel sessions we delve further into the multifaceted challenges and opportunities associated with securing a safe, sustainable future for humans.
+Discussions will cover a broad spectrum of topics, including health, energy, biodiversity and food, to explore how the challenges associated with these topics – and the solutions to them – are interconnected.

 Sustainable Energy Independence – Are Resilience and the Green Transition Two Sides of the Same Coin?